 Can you come to my event to take photos and write a story?
 Information Services does its best to attend events which most merit coverage.
 Because of time limitations, events of interest to people outside the Chadron State College community may take priority to those for the internal CSC community only.

 I’d like to go on the radio to publicize my event.
 Is this possible?
 A segment of AM 610 KCSR’s radio program Sound Off is devoted to subjects from Chadron State College each week.
 The show begins shortly after 8 a.m. each Friday.
 Please contact Tena Cook if you are interested in serving as a guest on the program to promote a CSC program and event.

 I capitalized a word in the information I sent to you, and the person who distributed the story lowercased it.
 Why so?
 Except in some special circumstances, College Relations produces its stories in Associated Press Style, the most commonly used style among U.S. media outlets and the approved style for CSC publications.
 If you see changes in capitalization, punctuation or wording from the information that you submitted, it may be a result of conforming to media style.

 Does Information Services cover sports?
 News and publicity related to CSC’s NCAA Division II sports program and rodeo team are handled by the Sports Information Office.
 Questions may be directed to Alex Helmbrecht, sports information director.

 My publicity portrait is out of date.
 How do I get a new one?
-College Relations will take your publicity portrait; make an appointment with Daniel Binkard or Dewayne Gimeson.
+College Relations will take your publicity portrait; make an appointment with Daniel Binkard.
 There is no sitting fee and prints are available.